LehmannPi/ip-adress-tracker/README.md

 <img src="./img/ip_tracker_done.jpg" height="400">

 ##
-#### This project is a solution to the a challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
+#### This project is a solution to a challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).